Configure a conditional origin

 FAQ

-1. Check the rule matching conditions: Verify that request parameters, such as the URI and Header, match the condition rules that you configured.
+1. Check the rule matching conditions: Verify that request parameters, such as the URI and headers, match the rules you configured.
 Note that URI path matching requires wildcards, such as /api/*.
 The wildcard * matches zero or more characters, and ? matches any single character.
 If a match value does not contain a wildcard, the match may fail.

 2. Check the origin Host configuration: If your origin is an OSS bucket, confirm that you have specified an origin Host for each conditional origin and that its value exactly matches the corresponding OSS bucket domain.
-An incorrect origin Host configuration will cause OSS signature authentication to fail, resulting in a 403 error.
+An incorrect origin Host configuration causes OSS signature authentication to fail, which results in a 403 error.

 3. Check the origin address: Ensure that the origin address is correct and that the origin service is running properly.
 You can verify the origin's availability by directly accessing the OSS bucket domain.